namecoin/StemNS/README.md

 Code specific to StemNS, and the code StemNS inherits from TorNS, is licensed under the Unlicense (see `LICENSE`).
 StemNS inherits some code from [OnioNS-client](https://github.com/Jesse-V/OnioNS-client), which is licensed under the Modified/New BSD License (see `LICENSE.OnioNS`).

-This product is produced independently from the Tor® anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.
+StemNS is produced independently from the Tor® anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.